synchronizing/mitm/README.md

 # 👨‍💻 mitm: Man in the Middle

-A customizable man-in-the-middle proxy with support for HTTP and HTTPS.
+A customizable man-in-the-middle proxy with support for HTTP and HTTPS capturing.

 ## Installing